rust-scicomp/website/pages/index.md

 </script>
 {% end no markup %}

 This workshop was held virtually and was free to attend.
+Recordings of the talks from the workshop can be found on [YouTube](https://www.youtube.com/@ScientificComputinginRust).

 ## Timetable
 The Scientific Computing in Rust 2023 workshop featured a mixture of 30 minute talks by invited